pedrolcl/frameless-qt-poc/README.md

 * [startSystemMove](https://doc.qt.io/qt-5/qwindow.html#startSystemMove)
 * [startSystemResize](https://doc.qt.io/qt-5/qwindow.html#startSystemResize)

-These functions can be used to implement frameless windows ( using the *Qt:FramelessWindowHint* [window flag](https://doc.qt.io/qt-5/qt.html#WindowType-enum) ) that can be moved and resized like normal windows having a frame and a title bar, but the application is totally free to draw those elements.
+These functions can be used to implement frameless windows ( using the *Qt::FramelessWindowHint* [window flag](https://doc.qt.io/qt-5/qt.html#WindowType-enum) ) that can be moved and resized like normal windows having a frame and a title bar, but the application is totally free to draw those elements.
 This is called Client Side Window Decorations (CSD).